After doing that tongue-and-groove stuff, I nailed on the bottom of the chest:

-To recap the Chris Schwarz book, you’re not looking for the “perfect” wood when building a bench.
+To recap the Chris Schwarz book, you’re not looking for the “perfect” wood when building a workbench.
 You generally want something that’s reasonably heavy, reasonably stiff, and cheap.
 That last bit is important because you’ll use a lot of wood on a bench, and you’re also probably going to beat the crap out of it as well, so there’s no use if you get all sentimental about that kind of thing.
 Workability also helps, especially if you plan to use a lot of hand tools.

 Southern Yellow Pine

 When Schwarz first started to research workbenches, he was lucky to have a source of cheap wood that he wouldn’t feel bad about consuming and mauling with abandon.
 Or perhaps we were the lucky ones.
-Things might be very different for all of us if he had no access to southern yellow pine in his local big-box stores.
+Things might be very different for the aspiring benchbuilder if Schwarz had no access to southern yellow pine in his local big-box stores.
 Even in those retailers, which tend to be overpriced for lumber, this stuff is currently running between 50 and 75 cents per board-foot.

 So it’s cheap, it’s stiff, it’s usually pretty heavy, and you can get it in wide, thick sizes.
-The 2×12 is the go-to size; if the pith runs through it, in clear enough pieces, you can slice that out and have good quartersawn stuff as a result.
+The 2×12 is the go-to size; if the pith runs through it, in clear enough pieces, you can slice that out and have quartersawn stuff as a result.
 It’s also fine to use narrower stuff like 2x10s if they look good.

 Moreover, it’s sold dry (well, mostly dry).
 This is a requirement: If you don’t kiln-dry yellow pine, the sap/pitch makes for a wretched sticky mess.
 Even when dried, it’s still possible to run into “pitch pockets” with clumps of goo that hasn’t fully set into resin.

 You gotta clear that stuff out.
 Ick.